Mo-Amiin/Ecomerce-Cart/README.md

-## this is my second aplication on githUB
+## this is my second aplication  on gitHub